 An implant is a synthetic tooth root in the shape of a post that is surgically placed into the jawbone.
 The “root” is usually made of titanium (the same material used in many replacement hips and knees), a metal that is well-suited to pairing with human bone, or some other kind of alloy metal.
 A replacement tooth, which is usually made out of porcelain, is then fixed to the post.
 The tooth can be either permanently attached or removable.
-Permanent teeth are more stable and feel more like natural teeth.
+However, permanent teeth are more stable and both feel and look more like natural teeth.

 The ideal candidate for implants is a non-smoker who has good oral health, including a sufficient amount of bone in the jaw, and healthy gums with no sign of gum disease.

 Single Tooth Implant or Multiple Dental Implants

 Implants are versatile.
 If you are only missing one tooth, one implant plus one replacement tooth will do the trick.
 If you are missing several teeth in a row, a few strategically placed implants can support a permanent bridge (a set of replacement teeth).
 Similarly, if you have lost all of your teeth, full mouth dental implants, full bridge or full denture can be permanently fixed in your mouth with a strategic number of implants.
-Depending on your situation, implants in Albuquerque and Rio Rancho can be customized to fit your need.
+Depending on your situation, implants in Albuquerque and Rio Rancho can be customized to fit your needs.